8 Wonderful things to do in Zadar, Croatia

 CAR | HOW TO GET TO ZADAR

-Croatia’s attractive coastline makes an excellent destination for a road trip, and if you’re keen to uncover the best places in the country, renting a car is clearly the best thing you could do.
+Croatia’s attractive coastline makes it an excellent destination for a road trip, and if you’re keen to uncover the best places in the country, renting a car is clearly the best thing you could do.

 If you’re planning to rent a car in Croatia, you’ll have all the freedom to visit Zadar – plus it’s remarkably easier to make day trips.